 If you plan to visit Korcula, this detailed guide will give you insight in all the necessary information about the island.
 Check out the most beautiful beaches on Korcula, which historical sights to visit, where to go out in the evening and much more.

-Please note, some of the connections listed below only operated in the summer season, click on the links to check the sailing schedule for a specific travel date.
+Please note, some of the connections listed below only operate in the summer season, click on the links to check the sailing schedule for a specific travel date.

-Vela Luka: is located on the northwestern peak of island Korcula, the town has daily car ferry and catamaran connections to Split and daily connections to Ubli on Island Lastovo, you can see more info about departures from Split to Vela Luka here, and ferry departures in the other direction you can find here.
+Vela Luka Port: is located on the north-western peak of island Korcula, the town has daily car ferry and catamaran connections to Split and daily connections to Ubli on Island Lastovo, you can see more info about departures and buy ferry tickets from Split to Vela Luka here, and ferry departures and tickets in the other direction you can find here.

-Domince: Is the most busy car ferry port on Island Korcula, the port is located about 3.5 km by car south of Korcula town, the foot walking distance is a bit less than 3 km.
-The only connection to the port is a car ferry from Orebic on Pelješac, here you can see departures from Orebic to Domince and you can see schedule in to opposite direction here.
+Domince port: Is the most busy car ferry port on Island Korcula, the port is located about 3.5 km by car south of Korcula town, the foot walking distance is a bit less than 3 km.
+The only connection to the port is a car ferry from Orebic on Pelješac, here you can see departures and purchase tickets from Orebic to Domince and you can see schedule and tickets in the opposite direction here.

 Getting to Korcula from Dubrovnik or Split airport

-From Dubrovnik airport you should take the airport bus or a taxi to the bus station or the ferry port (located about 500 metres apart).
-From the bus station you have a few daily buses which drive all the way to Korcula, (the bus trip include the ferry from Orebic to Domince), you can see timetable from Dubrovnik to Korcula here.
+From Dubrovnik Airport you should take the airport bus or a taxi to the bus station or the ferry port (located about 500 metres apart).
+From the bus station you have a few daily buses which drive all the way to Korcula, (the bus trip include the ferry from Orebic to Domince), you can see timetable and buy ferry tickets from Dubrovnik to Korcula here.
 From the catamaran port in Dubrovnik there is catamaran to Korcula operating parts of the year.

 All major cities on Korcula Island, Vela Luka, Blato, Korcula town as well as several of the village are connected with daily buses, the number of daily “Island buses” depend on the time of the year, during summer season there is the most departures.
 Buses to and from the ferry port Domince and Korcula town operate according to the ferry departures and arrivals.
 More information about buses on Korcula you can find here.